Andreas Kirkerup

-Andreas Johannes Kirkerup (9 June 1749 – 22 October 1810) was a Danish architect and master builder, one of the most significant pupils of Caspar Frederik Harsdorff.
+Andreas Johannes Kirkerup (9 June 1749 – 22 October 1810) was a Danish architect and master builder and one of the most significant pupils of Caspar Frederik Harsdorff.
 Together with architects such as Andreas Hallander and Johan Martin Quist, he played a major role in the rebuilding of Copenhagen after the Great Fire of 1795.

 Early life and education

 Kirkerup was born in on 9 June 1749 Copenhagen, the son of carpenter Johannes Andreasen Kirkerup (død 1755) and Dorothea Pedersdatter Wiese.
 Kirkerup followed in his father's footsteps, training under master builder Johan Boye Junge (1735–1807) who endorsed him to study architecture at the Royal Danish Academy of Fine Arts where he studied under Caspar Frederik Harsdorff (1735 – 1799).
 He won the Academy's small and large silver medals in 1768, the small gold medal in 1771 and finally the large gold medal in 1773.

 Career

 Kirkerup set up a business as master carpenter in 1774 and was appointed architect for the engineering troops.
-He won great recognition for his work and was appointed Court Carpenter in 1775 and Court Architect in 1991.
+He won great recognition for his work and was appointed Court Carpenter in 1775 and Court Architect in 1791.

 He was one of a select group of Harsdorff's students from the Academy, together with architects such as Andreas Hallander and Johan Martin Quist, who obtained a near monopoly on the rebuilding of Copenhagen after the Great Fire of 1795.